 You’re happy you could help find a solution together and look forward to the next time.

-Follow up with converting customers to ensure they know you are always available to help.
+After closing the deal, follow up with customers so they know you are still available to help if they have further questions.
 By reinforcing your relationships, clients will likely return for the next purchase.

-Take a closer look at several real-world examples of consultative selling in action.
-These provide practical insights into applying this approach in various business scenarios.
+Let’s take a closer look at several tangible examples of consultative selling in action.

 Healthcare

-A company sells medical equipment.
-Marketing targets a hospital.
-A sales rep spends time discovering more about the organization.
+Imagine a company that sells medical equipment targeting a hospital.
+Instead of jumping into a pitch, a sales rep spends time learning more about the organization’s needs and challenges.

 During discussions, the hospital manager complains about floor spacing and equipment footprints.
 The rep offers to help find a solution and puts together a presentation on portable medical equipment.